Calendar icon March 24, 2026

 Date and contact information

 Since this is a legal document, include the date and your contact information at the top.
-Below that, include the current tenant’s name and the address of the property in question.
+Below that, include the resident's name and the address of the property in question.

-Make sure to personalize the salutation as well, such as: “Dear [Tenant First Name] [Tenant Last Name].”
+Make sure to personalize the salutation as well, such as: "Dear [Resident First Name] [Resident Last Name]."

 Friendly introduction and framing

 Write a friendly greeting that establishes the value they provide to you.
-This, of course, can be tweaked for different residents, depending on your experience with them.
-But an example is that you can thank them for being wonderful tenants and explain that this letter is to make the renewal process as easy and frictionless as possible for them.
-Then, to frame what's coming, explain that your company aims to make their resident experience the best it can be and list a few of the updates you're making to services or benefits, or simply review what you've been offering.
+This can be tweaked for different residents depending on your experience with them.
+For example, thank them for being wonderful residents and explain that this letter is designed to make the renewal process as smooth as possible.
+Then, to frame what's coming, explain that your company aims to make their resident experience the best it can be, and list a few of the updates you're making to services or benefits (or simply review what you've been offering).

 Key details about lease expiration